Lanre18/shopping-cart/README.md

 "# shopping-cart"
-I made a shopping using html,css and javascript
+I made a shopping cart using html,css and javascript